cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

   and their value is computed based on the deduction property and the input cells value.

+A program that only writes to the input cells, without ever reading the output cell is valid, as long as the constraints on those cells hold.
+Though, it is useless.

 For example, the _Pedersen_ builtin works with triplets of cells:

 - Two input cells to store two felts, `a` and `b`.